gbv/jskos/jskos.md

-registries   [URL] or [set] JSKOS API endpoint with other registries in this registry concordances [URL] or [set] JSKOS API endpoint with [concordances] in this registry languages    [list]         Supported languages license      [URI]          License which the full registry content is published under
+registries   [URL] or [set] JSKOS API endpoint with other registries in this registry concordances [URL] or [set] JSKOS API endpoint with [concordances] in this registry languages    [list]         Supported languages license      [set]          Licenses which the full registry content can be used under

 Registries are collection of [concepts], [concept schemes], [concept types], [concept mappings], and/or other registries.